michaelahlers/team-awesome-wedding/README.md

 ## Browsers

-We've only tested on modern browsers, and no versions of Internet Explorer (it's simply too costly to maintain for a side project like this). _Caveat emptor._
+We've only tested on modern browsers, and no versions of Internet Explorer (it's simply too time-consuming to maintain for a side project like this for Microsoft's troubled browser). _Caveat emptor._

 ## Contribute